nkoutroumanis/Weather-Integrator/README.md

 * The records of spatio-temporal points (dataset) that are to be enriched, may be stored in files (such as CSV) or in a Kafka topic
 * The records of spatio-temporal points (dataset) that are to be enriched may be either in JSON or in delimiter separated format
 * The output result (enriched records) may be written either in files or in Kafka topic
-* The weather data source (GRIB files) can be accessed either locally or via HDFS during the integration procedure
+* The weather data source can be accessed either locally or via HDFS during the integration procedure

 What are GRIB files and where can I find them?
 -